A quick comparison

 Not all Chocolate Covered Strawberries are created equal.

-Do you want chocolate or vegetable
+Do you want chocolate or oil?

 We use true gourmet chocolate,